Russian foreign agent law: Further restrictions on media (2020)

+Foreign Agents Act of 2022

+New definition of "foreign agent" (2022)

+Federal Law No. 255-FZ, passed on 14 July 2022, replaced all previous "foreign agent" legislation.
+The law defines a "foreign agent" as any Russian or foreign entity or individual who receives support or is under foreign influence, and who engages in political activities, gathers information on military capabilities, or creates and disseminates information intended for a broad audience.
+Political activities include public events, lobbying, conducting opinion polls, and expressing views on government policies.

+Definition of "foreign influence" and "foreign sources"

+"Foreign influence" is defined as receiving support, whether monetary, organisational, or advisory, from foreign sources, which include foreign states, organisations, nationals, and any individual or entity under foreign influence.

+Public register and disclosure requirements

+The Ministry of Justice maintains a public register of "foreign agents", which includes personal details such as full names, pseudonyms, taxpayer identification numbers, and grounds for designation.
+"Foreign agents" must disclose their status in political activities and label all materials as originating from a "foreign agent".

+Restrictions on "foreign agents"

+Prohibitions on public roles

+"Foreign agents" are prohibited from holding public office, participating in election commissions, serving on public advisory boards, and nominating candidates for prison monitoring boards.
+They are also barred from making political donations, organising public events, and supporting election campaigns.

+Restrictions in education and media

+Designated individuals and entities are prohibited from educating minors, holding positions in state or municipal educational institutions, and producing content for minors.
+They are also ineligible for state financial support or arts grants, and cannot participate in public procurement.

+Other restrictions

+"Foreign agents" are barred from investing in or operating critical information infrastructure, providing environmental expert opinions, and advertising in "foreign-agent" media organisations.
+Violations of these regulations can result in administrative or criminal liability, and repeated breaches may lead to the liquidation of the legal entity involved.

 Implications for NGOs

 The foreign agent label increases registration barriers for an NGO in Russia.
 This includes restrictions on foreigners and stateless peoples from establishing or even participating in the organization.
 A NGO must then submit to extensive audits.
 Supervisory powers are allowed to intervene and interrupt the internal affairs of the NGO with suspensions for up to six months.

 Once labeled as foreign agents, organizations are obliged to mark all their publications and to begin each oral statement with a disclosure that it is being given by a "foreign agent".
 It also limits the way a foreign organization can make tax-exempt donations to specific people or the NGO by requiring them to register and be placed on a very limited list of approved organizations.

 Some NGOs report curtailed access to government officials and public institutions and continued harassment.
 NGO raids have been reported as being accompanied by television crews from TV channel NTV.

 A Ministry of Justice report obtained by the Russian business daily Vedomosti in May 2016 said criticism of the "foreign agents" law qualifies as political activity under the "foreign agents" law.